igorcav/fractalr/README.md

 # fractalr
-Package to study and plot fractals.
+A R package to study and plot fractals.
 Some examples:
 ##### Barnsley Fern
 `> fractalr::barnsleyfern(30000)`
 ![alt text](barnsleyfern.png)